PAX Manual

 Note that even if PAGES is specified, STREAM acts as a catch all,

-taking the generated documentation for references not claimed by any
+absorbing the generated documentation for references not claimed by

 :HEADER-FN, if not NIL, is a function of a single stream argument,